YANJINI/YANJINI.github.io/_posts/2023-02-28-consistency-Chebyshev-inequality.md

 ---
 title: Proof of Consistency using Markov's Inequality
-subtitle: Markov's inequality is a useful statistical tool used to prove the consistency of an estimator.
-I discuss the proof of Markov's inequality and demonstrate its use in proving the consistency of an example estimator.
+subtitle: Markov's Inequality is a useful statistical tool used to prove the consistency of an estimator.
+I discuss the proof of Markov's Inequality and demonstrate its use in proving the consistency of an example estimator.
 layout: default
 date: 2023-03-25
 keywords: blogging, writing